 Change the definition.
 How we look has as impact on how we’re perceived as leaders.
 When height, voice, dress and handshakes are used as superficial markers of leadership, our success has already been decided.
 If your top tier is homogeneous, then your company is overlooking the full spectrum of leadership.
 Take Alexandria Ocasio-Cortez, for example, who was waiting tables and is now a member of the U.S. House of Representatives.
 Or Arlan Hamilton, who was homeless and then founded a venture capital fund.
 Both women’s experiences informed their leadership.

 Hire differently.
 When only 2% of job applicants make it to the interview, we must be vigilant about hiring not only for years of experience, but a matrix of unique experiences.
 Women are often told to be more aggressive in response to reported differences in how men and women apply for jobs.
-But maternal walls, pay inequities and other discriminatory practices can create workplaces that are structurally violent to people at the margins.
+But maternal walls, pay inequities and other discriminatory practices can create workplaces that are structurally hostile to people at the margins.

 It would make sense, then, to look for leaders who developed their skills outside the workplace — places such as networking events, within communities and through organizations that work with people with disabilities, women of color and older people.

 Develop effectively.
 A leader is just a title unless they are set up for success.
 First comes hiring, then comes development through leadership cohorts and stretch projects.
 Inclusive leaders also need resources and respect to create organizational change.